 A husband and wife are related to each other in the first degree by affinity.
 For other relationships, the degree of affinity is the same as the degree of the underlying relationship by consanguinity.
 For example, if two persons are related to each other in the second degree by consanguinity, the spouse of one of the persons is related to the other person in the second degree by affinity.

 A person's relatives within the second degree by affinity are:

 - Anyone related by consanguinity to the person's spouse within the first or second degree; and

 - The spouse of anyone related to the person by consanguinity within the first or second degree.

 Effect of Board Member Resignation

 All public officers shall continue to perform the duties of their offices until their successors shall be duly qualified, i.e., sworn in.
-Until the vacancy created by a board member's resignation is filled by a successor, the board member continues to serve and have the duties and powers of office, and a relative within a prohibited degree of relationship is barred from employment.
+Until the vacancy created by a Board member's resignation is filled by a successor, the Board member continues to serve and have the duties and powers of office, except that a Board member may not vote on the appointment of the Board member's successor.
 Tex.
 Const., Art.
 XVI, Sec.
 17; Atty.
 Gen. Ops.
 JM-636 (1987), DM-2 (1991), O-6259 (1945)